vknukala/docker-helloworld/README.md

 *Prerequisites*

-**Docker Desktop is installed**
+1. You need docker 64-bit.
+Check [docker installation](https://docs.docker.com/installation/#installation )
+2. Verify if you can run `docker` commands from the command shell

 Docker image is created in 2 ways
 1. Using docker file

+   a.
+Fat JARs layers
-     - We used the layered approach when creating the image.
+      - We use the layered approach when creating the image, taking advantage of clean separation between dependencies and application resources in fat JARs
+      - Build the project `mvn spring-boot:run -Dspring-boot.run.profiles=test` to run the application without the docker container
-     - Follow below steps to create running instance of docker image
+      - Assuming you a valid Dockerfile, follow below steps to create running instance of docker image

-       - Build the project  `mvn clean install`
           - cd into the path where docker file is
           - run  `docker build -t imageName`  to create the image
             > docker build . -t helloworlddocker
           - run `docker images` to get overview of newly created image
           - Create container using `docker run --name myProgram imageName -d -phostmachineport:containerport`
-         > docker run -d -p8111:8080 --name dockerexmaples helloworlddocker
+            > docker run -e "SPRING_PROFILES_ACTIVE=test" -d -p8222:8222 --name dockerexmaples helloworlddocker
-     - Run localhost:8111 to view the message
+      - Run localhost:8222 to view the message

+   b.
+Spring boot layer Index

+       > To be Implemented
 2. Using Spring Boot build-image goal
+     - This plugin creates OpenCloudInitiative(OCI) image from jar using CloudNativeBuildpacks (CNB)
+     - Images are build and run as not root users
+     - Run `mvn  spring-boot:build-image  -Dspring-boot.build-image.imageName=imageName` to create an image
        > `mvn  spring-boot:build-image  -Dspring-boot.build-image.imageName=helloworldimagefromspringboot`
+     - Create container using spring default profile
+       > docker run -d -p8111:8111 helloworldimagefromspringboot
+     - Run localhost:8111 to view the message